 - serve with celery or carrot sticks (optional)

 - Preheat oven to 425 degrees F.

 - Separate drumette from wings.
 Trim excess skin off chicken wings.
 Place cut chicken wings in large sauce pan, fill with water to cover wings.

 - Bring water to boil and poach (boil) wings for about 3 minutes or until you see fat floating to top of water.

 - Once wings are poached (or steamed) allow them to drain of excess water.

 - While wings are in oven, heat oil in medium sauce pan.
 Once oil is hot, add minced garlic and cook for a few seconds or until garlic becomes translucent, but not burnt.
-Then add tomato sauce, Sriracha hot sauce, brown sugar, vinegar and salt.
+Then add tomato sauce, Sriracha hot sauce, brown sugar, vinegar, soy sauce and salt.
 Cook sauce on low heat for about 5 minutes to allow flavors to combine.